merrillm1/merrillm1/README.md

 <h1 align="left">Hi 👋, I'm Matt!</h1>
 <h2 align="left">I used to be a teacher, now I'm a Data Scientist! </h2>

 I've found incredible overlap between my career as a teacher and my journey as a data scientist and I have been lucky to benefit from both to be where I am today.
 My teaching career gave me a wealth of approaches to understanding problems and disecting possible solutions, all for the aim of making it accessible for others by way of a compelling story.
-My work as a data scientist has given me tools for solving problems that enhance human capabilities for finding patterns and drawing insight.
+My work as a data scientist has given me tools for solving problems that enhance human capabilities for finding patterns and drawing insight, all for the purpose of making actionable steps towards change, only possible if the solution is told right.

 ![image](https://github.com/merrillm1/merrillm1/blob/main/images/me_teaching.png)